benjohns1/portfolio/content/posts/20240124-tdd-and-testing-behavior.md

 It helps with clarity of thought, increases flow, and results in modular designs that are maintainable.
 You can probably tell I'm a fan.
 It's one of the practices that has helped me become a better software engineer over the years.
 While there are a lot of resources out there to learn about TDD, most of them gloss over an important aspect that makes it much more effective: it matters _what_ you try to test.

 ## Test the Behavior
 For TDD to be effective it's important to test the _behavior_ of a component instead of its internal implementation details.
-This allows changing the component's internal logic without changing its interface.
+This allows changing the component's internal logic without changing its tests.
 If the component's interface to other components in the system does not change and it can be used the same way as before, then the tests should not need to change either.
 This allows each individual component of the system to be enhanced, fixed, refactored, rebuilt using a different technology, or even completely replaced with minimal changes to the unit tests.

 If the tests are tightly coupled to the internal implementation of a component, then it makes it difficult to modify the component without also modifying the tests.
 By focusing on only testing the behavior of a component, whenever a change is needed to the internal implementation of a component, the unit tests should not be touched at all.
 Instead, the tests become an important tool to verify that the internal change has not broken the component's behavior.